efuller-gov/dm3k/README.md

 # OPEN DECISION MAKER 3000

-The Open Decision Maker 3000 (OPEN-DM3K) is a generalized decision-engine that breaks down the mathematical steps required to deal with complex resource allocation problems.
+The Open Decision Maker 3000 (OPEN-DM3K) is a generalized decision-engine that solves complex resource allocation problems.

-OPEN-DM3K provide the user with:
+OPEN-DM3K provides the user with:

 - an web-based UI to define their resource allocation problem.
 - an python optimizer that leverages linear optimization techniques to solve the user defined problem.